-1 Credit (1 Lecture, 0 Lab, 0 Shop)
+1 Credit (1 Lecture, 0 Lab.
+0 Shop) 1 Hrs./Wk.

-1 Hrs./Wk.
 (1 Hrs.
 Lecture) 15 wks.
-1 Credit (2 Lecture, 0 Lab, 0 Shop)
+1 Credit (2 Lecture, O Lab, O Shop) 2 Hrs./Wk.
+(2 Hrs.
+Lecture) 8 wks.

 This course provides MCO students with an opportunity to acquire the skills to succeed in college, career, and life.
 Students will develop strategies for success through activities on topics such as time management, academic goal development, career development in the field of medical coding, financial literacy and critical thinking.